Inquire, Tour, Apply

 To meet virtually with our Admission Team and explore other ways of seeing our campus, please email Director Cindy Kluttz at email@example.com.

 Please submit an inquiry for more information.
-If you are ready for a campus tour, please schedule your visit below.
 And if you are ready to apply, you may begin the application online here.

-Kindergarten, second, third, fifth and eighth grade are currently full with wait pools established for the 2020-21 school year.
+All grade levels at Summit School are currently full with wait pools established for the 2020-21 school year.
 Please complete an application to be considered for the wait pool.
-If enough applications are received, it is possible that Summit will open an additional section of the class.
-Applications will be reviewed on a first come first serve basis.
+If space becomes available, applications from the wait pool will be reviewed for potential enrollment.